 P = Pawn

 Like chess, the goal is to checkmate the other king.

 Unlike most other chess variants, you may pass in Janggi.
 Therefore, stalemate is impossible.
-To pass in Pychess, ctrl+click on your King, or simply click the pass button on the right.
+To pass in Pychess, double-click on your King, or simply click the pass button on the right.

 Unlike Xiangqi, the kings may face each other on the same file in Janggi.
 This creates a situation called bikjang ("laughing generals").
-If the next player to move does not make a move to break bikjang (for example moving a king or moving a piece in between), then the game ends in a draw.
+The next player to move has two choices: make a move to break bikjang (for example by moving the king or moving a piece in between), or pass the turn, causing the game to end in a draw.
 For tournaments that don't allow draws, the value of the pieces on the board are counted up, and the player with the higher value wins.

 Because blue (Cho) starts the game, they start with an advantage and thus red (Han) also receives 1.5 points (deom) as a compensation.
 The .5 is added to avoid ties.